Banners Girls Learning Engineering Banners Girls Learning Engineering Banners Girls Learning Engineering

 • PBS Design Squad Nation: Design Squad Nation includes tons of articles, activities, and challenges to put your engineering and design skills to the test!

-• Discover-e: This site, from the National Engineers Week Foundation, connects you with engineering-related resources including career outlook, activities, and other resources.
+• Discover-e: This site, from the National Engineers Week Foundation, connects you with engineering-related resources including type of engineering, career outlook, activities, and other resources.

 • Tomorrow’s Engineers: This site from the UK has great information on engineering.
 While some information is UK-specific, there is a lot to explore!